+He showed a keen interest in art from an early age and excelled at high school where he painted landscapes, seascapes, portraits and abstracts in oils and acrylics.
+Upon matriculating at Sea Point Boys High School he received an award for excellence in art.
 His passion for being creative and talent was recognized and encouraged by the late Christian Prosser, who later became his mentor.
 Mr. Prosser offered to teach Sean everything he knew, refusing payment for his tuition.
 For the last three years of his life he guided Sean through all the finer techniques of painting.
 He became a great inspiration to Sean, who still holds a deep respect and appreciation for his expert guidance.

-Sean came up with the idea of painting on a manufactured rock surface whilst working for Duncan Temple-Forbes, his Godfather, where he learnt how to make rock water features.
+Of painting on a manufactured rock surface whilst working for Duncan Temple-Forbes, his Godfather, where he learnt how to make rock water features.
 By compressing actual rock aggregate (stone granules) into resin and then casting it into a mould taken directly from the living rock of the local mountains he creates the special moulded rock canvases for his unique works of art.

 Using his unique rock moulding technique, he has also undertaken ” rock feature and cave building ” and has coordinated the design and construction of a 300 square meter cave inside ” Museum Africa” – Johannesburg, as well as a 100 square meter replica of the Cango Caves, in Oudtshoorn.

 Sean Has Exhibited